 - Use a smaller plate to help reduce portion sizes and control calories.

 - Exercise during the day!
-Exercise and movement helps to burn calories.
+Exercise and movement help to burn calories.

-Following these simple diet tips can relieve your clients’ anxiety during the holiday and make them true Thanksgiving Day survivors!
+Following these simple diet tips can relieve your clients’ anxiety and help them survive the holiday dinner celebration!

 Image by Pixabay